urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 ---
 layout: post
-title: Moorea 2022 Coral Spawning and Field Expedition
+title: Moorea 2022 Coral Spawning and Field Expedition Daily Entries
 date: '2022-09-18'
 categories: Moorea_Coral_Spawning_2022
 tags: Fieldwork Gametogenesis Sampling Physiology Reproduction Spawning
 ---

-This post includes the full notebook for Sept-Oct 2022 *Acropora* coral spawning and field expedition in Moorea, French Polynesia.
+This post includes the daily entry notebook for Sept-Oct 2022 *Acropora* coral spawning and field expedition in Moorea, French Polynesia.
 These notebook posts are updated in order of most recent to oldest.

+Notebook post detailing activities specific to the adult stressor experiment (details below) [can be found here]().

 # Project Overview